kratika-singh/kratika-singh/README.md

 # Hi there, I'm Kratika Singh! 👋

-🌱  I’m currently exploring Web Development and sharpening my Java skills.
+🌱  I’m currently exploring Web Development and sharpening My Java skills.

 💬 Feel free to reach out to me about anything!
 I'm always eager to assist.